MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-import-data-configuration-packages.md

 ---
-title: Use Excel to get legacy data into Financials | Microsoft Docs
+title: Use Excel to import data into Financials| Microsoft Docs
 description: Use the default configuration package to add customer data in Excel and import the data back into Dynamics 365 for Financials.
 author: edupont04
 ms.service: dynamics365-financials